Utah SWPPP Services

 It can include one operator or many operators.

 Example: A subdivision is being developed.
-You are building homes on 2 acres, another company is clearing 3 acres in the next phase, and a contractor is excavating another 0.5 acres for a pond.
-In this case, the total area that would be disturbed is 5.5 acres, so each operator would fall under the requirements associated with disturbing 5 or more acres.
+A home builder is constructing a house on a 0.5-acre lot, another company is clearing 2 acres in the next phase of the subdivision, and a contractor is excavating an additional 0.5 acres for a pond.
+In this case, the total disturbed area would be 3 acres, so each operator would be subject to the requirements associated with disturbing 1 or more acres.

 “Construction” refers to actions that result in a disturbance of the land, including clearing, grading, excavating, and other similar activities.

 It also includes “construction-related activities,” areas that support the construction project such as stockpiles, borrow areas, concrete truck washouts, fueling areas, material storage areas and equipment storage areas.
-Construction activities that do not disturb land, such as interior remodeling, generally do not require TPDES or NPDES permit coverage.
+Construction activities that do not disturb land, such as interior remodeling, generally do not require permit coverage.